Chubby Checker

-Ernest Evans (born October 3, 1941), known professionally as Chubby Checker, is an American rock and roll singer and dancer.
+Chubby Checker (born Ernest Evans; October 3, 1941) is an American rock and roll singer and dancer.
 He is known for popularizing many dance styles, including the Twist, with his 1960 hit cover of Hank Ballard & The Midnighters' R&B song "The Twist", and the Pony, with his 1961 cover of the song "Pony Time".
 His biggest UK hit, "Let's Twist Again", was released one year later (in 1962).
-That year, he also popularized the song "Limbo Rock", a previous-year instrumental hit by the Champs to which he added lyrics and its trademark Limbo dance.
+That same year, Checker also popularized the song "Limbo Rock", a previous-year instrumental hit by the Champs to which he added lyrics and its trademark Limbo dance.
 He also introduced other dance styles, such as the Fly.
 In September 2008, "The Twist" topped Billboards list of the most popular singles to have appeared in the Hot 100 since its debut in 1960, an honor it maintained in an August 2013 update of the list.
 In 2014, Checker was inducted into the National Rhythm & Blues Hall of Fame, and he was selected for induction into the Rock and Roll Hall of Fame in 2025.

 Early life

-Checker was born Ernest Evans in Spring Gully, South Carolina.
+Checker was born Ernest Evans on October 3, 1941, in Spring Gully, South Carolina.
 He was raised in the projects of South Philadelphia, where he lived with his parents, Raymond and Eartle Evans, and two brothers.
-By age eleven, Evans formed a street-corner harmony group.
-By the time he entered high school, Ernest had learned to play the piano a little at Settlement Music School.
+By age 11, Evans formed a street-corner harmony group, and by the time he entered high school, Ernest had learned to play the piano a little at Settlement Music School.
 He entertained his classmates by performing vocal impressions of popular entertainers of the day, such as Jerry Lee Lewis, Elvis Presley and Fats Domino.
 One of his classmates and friends at South Philadelphia High School was Fabian Forte, who would become a popular performer of the late 1950s and early 1960s as Fabian.

-After school Evans would entertain customers at his various jobs, including Fresh Farm Poultry in the Italian Market on Ninth Street and at the Produce Market, with songs and jokes.
+After school, Evans would entertain customers at his various jobs, including Fresh Farm Poultry in the Italian Market on Ninth Street and at the Produce Market, with songs and jokes.
 It was his boss at the Produce Market, Anthony Tambone, who gave Evans the nickname "Chubby".
 The owner of Fresh Farm Poultry, Henry Colt, was so impressed by the boy's performances for the customers that he, along with his colleague and friend Kal Mann, who worked as a songwriter for Cameo-Parkway Records, arranged for young Chubby to do a private recording for American Bandstand host Dick Clark.
-After hearing Chubby's Fats Domino impression, Clark's wife Barbara suggested that Chubby be called "Chubby Checker" in homage to him.
+After hearing Chubby's Fats Domino impression, Clark's wife, Barbara, suggested that Chubby be called "Chubby Checker" in homage to him.